Carla Zampatti

-Background

-Born in Lovero, Italy in 1942, Zampatti settled with her family in Fremantle, Western Australia in 1950.
-The family moved to Bullfinch WA and she attended school there for several years.
+Early life

+Zampatti was born in 1942 in Lovero, a small Italian village in the Valtellina region of Lombardy.
+She was the youngest of three children and only daughter born to Marianna (née Caratti) and Domenico Zampatti.

+Zampatti's father had immigrated to Australia in 1941 to join his brother-in-law in Western Australia, unaware that his wife was pregnant with a third child and intending to bring his family across at a later date.
+On arrival he was interned as an enemy alien, leaving his wife and children in Italy without a source of income.
+Zampatti and her mother were eventually able to move to Australia in 1950.
+They joined her father who was working for the Western Mining Corporation in Bullfinch, living in fibro housing.

+Zampatti attended school in Bullfinch until the age of 14, when she began working as an assistant in the town's only shop.
+She and her family moved to Perth in 1960, where she began working as a cashier at a whitegoods store and later became the owner's personal assistant.
+She moved to Sydney in 1963.

 Career

-In 1965, Zampatti produced her first small collection for Zampatti Pty Limited, followed two years later by a national launch, and in 1970, by the establishment of Carla Zampatti Limited.
+In 1965, Zampatti produced her first small collection for Zampatti Pty Ltd, followed two years later by a national launch, and in 1970, by the establishment of Carla Zampatti Limited.
 Her clothes were appreciated and liked from the beginning.
 One of her early dresses, bought in 1967, was still in use for special occasions by its original purchaser in 2021 — a fact that contributed to ongoing debate about the quality and sustainability of fashion.
 It was worn again at the designer's funeral.